marialovgren/marialovgren/README.md

  - Adobe Creative Cloud (Photoshop, Illustrator and XD)
  - git and GitHub
  - Figma

-### What I will have learned by June 2022:

- - NodeJs
+ - Node JS
  - Express
+ - REST API
  - MongoDB
- - mySQL
- - TypeScript
+ - MySQL

+### What I will have learned by June 2022:

  - React
  - APIs
  - Agile methodologies